 It makes perfect sense that a more organised team is going to be more productive and there is less space for confusion, so why would your software development team be any different.
 Make that project management tight, I don’t mean deadline tight, but schedule everything in the best possible way you can.
 Keep in mind to add some time so everybody can do everything they should and perfectly correlate with each other.

 #5 Offer space for career growth

 There is nothing more discouraging than no in-house advancement opportunities for a software engineer.
 It can be a major cause of frustration, especially with so much potential in the IT industry.
 It’s important to show your company vision, to show where you are headed in the future so people can correlate with it, and see themselves in the bigger, broader picture.
-Your goal is to have individuals who are thinking long term, thinking about company future as much as you are.
+Your goal is to have individuals who are thinking long-term, thinking about company future as much as you are.
 That bigger picture often involves them rising through the ranks in your software company.
 What are your obligations?
 You need to provide materials, training and mentoring necessary for those that have higher aspirations.
-But it’s important that you organise meet-ups, software developers training, certification opportunities, hack-a-tons too.
+But it’s important that you organise meetups, training, certification opportunities and hack-a-tons too.